mindsdb/flat-ai/README.md

 # Tada!
 And there you have it, ladies and gents!
 You're now equipped with the power to boss around LLMs like a project manager remotely working from Ibiza.
-Just remember - with great power comes great responsibility... and the occasional hallucination where your AI assistant thinks it's a pirate-ninja-astronaut.
+Just remember - with great power comes great responsibility...

 Now off you go, forth and build something that makes ChatGPT look like a calculator from 1974!
 Just remember - if your AI starts humming "Daisy Bell" while slowly disconnecting your internet... well, you're on your own there, buddy! 😅